-Faculty members serve as faculty mentors for Gay, Lesbian & Bisexual Students, Gender Issues, International Students, Minority Students and Students with Disabilities.
-In addition, the department has a standing Committee on Diversity & Inclusion.
+We recognize that students from underrepresented groups in psychology experience unique challenges in pursuing their studies.
+To provide additional support for these students, we have identified faculty members in the department that serve as informal mentors for multiple student groups, including Gay, Lesbian & Bisexual Students, Gender Issues, International Students, Racially/Ethnically Diverse Students, First Generation College Students, and Students with Disabilities.
+In addition, the department has a standing Committee on Diversity & Inclusion (CDI) and other standing committees that overlap with CDI's goals, such as the Communication Response Team and the Wellness Resource Committee.
+The Clinical-Inclusion, Diversity, Equity and Anti-Racism (C-IDEA) committee addresses diversity issues in the Clinical training program.
 Contact information for the mentors and committee is available from the department Chair's office.

-The campus Office of Inclusion, Diversity & Equity fosters a living, learning, and working community where everyone is valued and inspired to reach their full potential.
+The campus Division of Inclusion, Diversity & Equity fosters a living, learning, and working community where everyone is valued and inspired to reach their full potential.
 Its resources can be accessed online.